ManyXSPIDER/ShadowHosting/README.md

 ### 1. Create your account

-Create your ShadowHosting account:
+Create Your ShadowHosting Account:

 **https://dash.shadowhostingx.dpdns.org/register**

-### 2. Choose your hosting
+### 2. Choose Your Hosting

-Select the hosting resources that fit your bot.
+Select the hosting Resources That fit Your Bot.

-### 3. Deploy your bot
+### 3. Deploy Your bot

-Upload or deploy your bot and configure your application.
+Upload or Deploy Your Bot and Configure Your application.

-### 4. Keep your bot online
+### 4. 24/7 Unlimited

-Start your bot and manage it through the ShadowHosting panel.
+Start Your Bot and Manage it Through The ShadowHosting Panel.

 ---